wanchain/go-wanchain/docs/WanPoS_getting_started_manual.md

 $ personal.showPublicKey('Your Address', 'Your Password')
 ```

-These public keys will be used in the stake register.
+These public keys will be used in staking registration.

 ## 6.2.
 Check balance

-You can check your balance in address when you attach a gwan console in `ipc` file or use a console mode at gwan start.
+You can check your balance in the address when you attach a GWAN console in the `ipc` file or use a console mode at GWAN start.

 ```
 // In ubuntu